azeemjoseph/bulkreadknex/README.md

 ## ➤ Installation

-To run the BulkRead frontend locally, follow these steps:
+To run the BulkRead backend locally, follow these steps:

 1. **Clone the Repository:**